-For each social network, you can decide to display its icon at the bottom of your site.
+For each social network, you can decide to display its icon in the footer of your site.

-By default, only 5 icons are available: Facebook, Twitter, Google+, Instagram and RSS Feed.
+By default, only 5 icons are available: Facebook, Twitter, Google+, Instagram and RSS feeds.

 12 - Social network URLs

-Depending on the icons you have activated in the previous step, you will have to enter the corresponding URLs.
+Depending on the icons you have activated in the previous step, you will need to enter the corresponding URLs.

-Concerning the RSS feed of your site, you can enter the following address: https://mon-site.com/feed
+For your site's RSS feed, you can enter the following address: https: //mon-site.com/feed

 13 - The number of posts per archive

-Archive pages are pages automatically generated by WordPress.
+Archive pages are pages that are automatically generated by WordPress.

-Whether it is the archives of your e-commerce products, the category archives, the search page or the label archives, Divi offers you to set page by page the number of items to display.
+Whether it's your e-commerce product archives, category archives, search page or label archives, Divi allows you to set the number of items to be displayed on each page.

-For a SEO question, it is advisable not to restrict this number too much.
+For SEO purposes, it is advisable not to restrict this number too much.

-Feel free to display 50, 100 or even 100 items per archive.
-This will prevent robots from indexing too many subpages.
+So don't hesitate to display 50, 100 or even 100 elements per archive.
+This will prevent the robots from indexing too many sub-pages.

-It is one of the Tips to make Divi SEO-Friendly.
+This is one of the tips to make Divi SEO-Friendly.